 Stock prices are described by discrete time series, much like, for example, digital audio data.
 And what volatility does to our stock prices is quite similar to what noise does to audio.
 Therefore, it is not too far-fetched to apply some of the same signal processing to our stock prices as we often do in the audio world.

 Most momentum strategies use increasingly aggressive filters to reduce the adverse effects of volatility.
 In particular, they consider momentum over longer periods, often six to twelve months.
 The audio world's equivalent is to get rid of annoying hiss by reducing treble - and ending up with a muffled sound.
 Similarly, there are consequences to observing momentum over longer periods: Our strategy becomes less responsive and has more difficulties adapting to the ever-changing markets.
 We aim to be better than this.

-When we look at the asset prices above, we can see that each sector ETFs has its own path, and ultimately they all lead to very different long-term results.
+When we look at the asset prices above, we can see that each sector ETF follows its own path, and ultimately they all lead to very different long-term results.
 This is the momentum we'd like to capture.
 But when we look at the asset momentum, it is a tangled mess of lines, and we often have a hard time identifying a clear leader.

 However, what stands out is that the momentum often seems to move in lockstep.
 In the short term, the various assets are highly correlated.
 In signal processing, we call this common-mode noise, and we have a good chance of removing most of it.

 By combining all our assets into an equal-weighted basket, we can create a benchmark.
 Next, we can measure each of our asset's momentum relative to this benchmark.
 In doing so, we transition from a measurement of absolute momentum to one of differential momentum.
 Simply put, we are no longer looking at the absolute returns but how much better (or worse) than our benchmark each asset performed.
 The chart shows a significant improvement.
 Even without aggressive filtering, we can now clearly identify leaders and laggards.